 A teacher candidate who receives Progressing with Difficulty on a practicum report from their associate teacher will have their file reviewed by the Practicum Committee to determine next steps.
-Time permitting, these candidates will meet with the Director of Education for additional support and resources prior to their next placement.
+These teacher candidates may be required to meet with the Director of Education for additional support.